Measles vaccination gaps raise outbreak risk in northern Illinois schools

 According to data from the Illinois School Vaccination Coverage Dashboard, 10 counties in the region fall into the “yellow” tier, meaning their average school measles vaccination rates range between 91% and 96%.

-These counties include Kane, Lake, McHenry, Bureau, Winnebago, Ogle, DuPage, Grundy, Kankakee and Cook (Chicago).
+These counties include Kane, Lake, McHenry, Bureau, Winnebago, Ogle, DuPage, Grundy, Kankakee and Cook.

 Kathy Marshall, regional superintendent for Bureau, Henry and Stark counties, said local districts are aware of their vaccination data and continue to work closely with local health departments when needed.